heartTorres/heartTorres/README.md

 - 🔭 I’m currently working on web development and devops task
 - 🌱 I’m currently learning kafka, elasticsearch and python
-- 🤔 I’m looking for help with istio and terraform
+- 🤔 I’m looking for help with istio, terraform and microservice architecture
 - ⚡ Fun fact: I love to cook, eat and travel when I am not busy

 <!--